amustafa9/amustafa9.github.io/_includes/projects.md

 <!-- Next research item. -->

-<h3 style="margin: 10px 10px 10px 0px;">Learning under Sparse, Missing Labels for Structure Interpretation via Visual Attention Modeling</h3>
+<h3 style="margin: 10px 10px 10px 0px;">2.
+Learning under Sparse, Missing Labels for Structure Interpretation via Visual Attention Modeling</h3>
 <img src="./assets/img/attention_mechanisms.PNG" class="teaser img-fluid z-depth-1" style="width=100%;height=100%">
 Accurate interpretation of visual data for relevant information forms an important component of many real-world applications such as medical disease diagnosis, geological hazard assessment, hydrocarbon exploration, etc. Producing fine-grained annotations on images is an expensive, laborious, and time-consuming process.
 The human brain is wired to selectively focus its attention on certain aspects of the visual scene.
 This perception mechanism is driven both by low-level signal cues, such as changes in color, contrast, intensity, shapes etc., as well as high-level cognitive factors such as one’s prior knowledge, goals, expectations, and constraints with respect to the task at hand.